Fry-Networks/fry-market-frontend/README.md

 # algo-market-frontend

 This starter React project has been generated using AlgoKit.
-See below for default getting started instructions.
+See below for default getting started instructions

 # Setup